 The Lyra Trio is an excellent Wi-Fi solution that has the right balance of features, performance, and cost.
 If you have run network cables in your home, this is the fastest Wi-Fi system on the market.

-Those using it in a wireless setup will have to deal with the signal loss which happens with all systems without a dedicate back-haul band.
+Those using it in a wireless setup will have to deal with the signal loss, which happens with all systems without a dedicated backhaul band.
 But even then, thanks to the 3×3 Wi-Fi setup, the Lyra Trio is still faster than many others, including those that cost more.

 That said, this system is a safe purchase for anyone looking to expand their Wi-Fi network quickly.
 You can also get a high-end AiMesh router and a set of Lyra Trio.
-After that, link them together using network cables to get the best possible Wi-Fi system with super substantial Wi-Fi coverage.
+After that, link them together using network cables to get the best possible Wi-Fi system to date.